-You will see that electron orbitals look more like a fuzzy cloud of electron distribution without a clear boundary.
-So how do we define atom size?
-In this lesson, you will be introduced to several ways to define atom size.
+Students will see that electron orbitals look more like a fuzzy cloud of electron distribution without clear boundaries.
+So how is atom size defined?
+In this lesson, students will be introduced to several ways to define atom size.

 atoms, atomic structure, electrons, atom size, atomic radius

-- See the problem of measuring the atom size
+- See the problem of measuring atomic size

-The aim is to give students a real-life example depicting that there are objects that are hard to measure because you first need to define what the size would be for them.
+The aim is to give students a real-life example depicting objects that are hard to measure because you first need to define what their size would be.

-This example asks students to measure the size of a light spot from a torch.
-Put a torch in a stand rod, so that the light spot shows on the table surface.
-Switch off the light and ask the students to measure the light spot.
+This example asks students to measure the size of a light spot from a flashlight.
+Put a flashlight in a stand, so that the light spot shows on the table surface.
+Switch off the overhead light and ask the students to measure the light spot.
 Compare the results from different students.

 History and sources of knowledge

-- Experiments to measure the atom size: Rayleigh experiment with oil.
+- Experiments to measure atom size: Rayleigh experiment with oil.